-The International Emergency Campaign to Free Iran’s Political Prisoners Now was inspired by and formed in solidarity with the Call for unity from supporters, friends, and families of Iran’s political prisoners and the “Burn the Cage, Free the Birds” movement in Europe to free Iran’s political prisoners (@burnthecage on Instagram).
-It builds off a Statement by Carol Downer and Dolly Veale in late 2020 and is mainly based among, and directed to, people in the U.S. to stand with resisters in Iran.
+The International Emergency Campaign to Free Iran’s Political Prisoners Now (IEC) was inspired by and formed in solidarity with the Call for unity from supporters and families of Iran’s political prisoners and the “Burn the Cage, Free the Birds” movement in Europe to free Iran’s political prisoners (Our History).
 Our mission and goals are spelled out in this Emergency Appeal, and we encourage all who share these concerns and objectives to join with us.

 Frequently Asked Questions about our International Emergency Campaign to Free Iran's Political Prisoners Now (IEC)